FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-bangkok-2024.md

           location: "Samyan Mitrtown: Main Hall"
           start: 2024-11-11T14:00:00.000Z
           end: 1904-11-11T14:30:00.000Z
-        - title: "Announcement: Driving Onchain Activity with a FIL-Backed Stablecoin"
+        - title: "Sponsor Content: Driving Onchain Activity with a FIL-Backed Stablecoin"
-          description:
-            Backed by FIL, USDFC is more than just a stablecoin.
+          description: Backed by FIL, USDFC is more than just a stablecoin.
 It’s a catalyst for the next level of onchain activity for the Filecoin network.
 This new addition to Filecoin’s storage marketplace provides a new kind of stability and flexibility for clients and